 A study of the formulation, conduct and administration of United States foreign policy, particularly since 1945.
 The course examines the directions of U.S. foreign policy since 1989 and the goals and values that have guided foreign policy in the new environment.
 What directions should American policy take in contemporary foreign relations and what goals and values should guide that policy direction?
-Prerequisites: Government 108 or permission of instructor; junior or senior standing.
+Prerequisites: GOVT 108.